-3. Quick-Start TCP and Receive Buffer Dimensioning
+3. Receive Buffer Dimensioning

 3.1.
-Receiver Buffer Allocation Strategies
+Background

-A sender can transmit up to the minimum of the congestion window and the receive window (also called receiver's advertised window) [RFC2581].
-A small receive window prevents the TCP connection from fully utilizing paths with a larger bandwidth-delay product.
-As a consequence, on the one hand, a TCP receiver should advertise a receive window that is big enough to allow an efficient utilization of the connection path.
-On the other hand, hosts with a potentially high number of TCP connections need to optimize the buffer and memory usage to be able to serve a maximum possible number of TCP connections.
+According to [RFC2581], a TCP sender can transmit up to the minimum of the congestion window and the receive window (also called receiver's advertised window).
+Several factors can have an impact on the value of the receive window: On the one hand, hosts with a potentially high number of TCP connections need to optimize their buffer and memory usage to be able to serve a maximum possible number of TCP connections.
+On the other hand, a receiver that wants to use the available bandwidth should advertise a receive window that is big enough to allow an efficient utilization of the connection path.
 Finding a fixed receive buffer size that is optimal between these two goals is difficult.

 This is why many modern TCP implementations use an intelligent dynamic buffer management.
 There are different auto-tuning techniques and heuristics [Dun06] designed to prevent the receive window from limiting the data rate at the sender.
-An implementation using buffer size auto-tuning is described for instance in [SB05].
-A common characteristic of most of these buffer allocation strategies is that they initially start with a rather small receive window.
-The more data arrives, the more buffer is allocated to the corresponding connection.
-This behavior is reasonable if the sender uses the standard slow-start algorithm and thus starts with a small congestion window anyway.
-However, when using Quick-Start, a large receive buffer may be required immediately after connection setup.
+An implementation using receive window auto-tuning is described for instance in [SB05].
+A common characteristic of most of these buffer allocation strategies is that they initially advertise a rather small receive window.
+The more data arrives, the more buffer is advertised to the corresponding connection.
+This behavior is reasonable if the sender uses the standard Slow-Start algorithm and thus starts with a small congestion window anyway.
+However, when a fast startup shall be used, the receiver must be ready to buffer a large amount of data immediately after the connection setup.

 3.2.
-Recommendations for Buffer Dimensioning in Presence of Quick-Start Requests
+Recommendations for Buffer Dimensioning with Quick-Start